 Since its introduction as a prospect for a biomass industry, with a reach in several other sectors, Cohune has reconstructed its concept and redirected its plan.
 The appreciation of the potential of this crop should be coupled with an understanding of the external factors which almost daily are pointing to the need for such an alternative and national industry.
 There is growing evidence that while many major industries are present their yield, several are declining.
 Cohune is poised to be one of the most significant industries in the country.
 Belize like many of its

 Caribbean contemporaries have placed their economy under the care of its once-thriving tourism industry.
-Tourism is a people-centred industry that has generated income for many in the territory.
+Tourism is a people-centered industry that has generated income for many in the territory.
 Then COVID-19 happened and the world experienced a paradigm shift in every sense.
 Limits were placed on migration and as death tolls increased, economies declined.
 This pandemic has forced the question and has forced a sort of economic introspection.
 While tourism can return energized, the real paradigm shift is the shift to create a diversified economy.

 What does Cohune mean for Belize?

 Commercializing this palm is now aimed at ensuring it is an all-inclusive industry.
 The project which initially encompasses 30,000 acres catalyzes the rise of this national industry.
-Cohune which has similar properties as coconut offers diversity and once implemented will be a Belizean large scale industry introducing unique products on the foreign market.
+Cohune which has similar properties as coconut offers diversity and once implemented will be a Belizean large-scale industry introducing unique products on the foreign market.
 Products that will emerge from this project include Cohune Oil for cooking (Cold-pressed); Cosmetics, Skin Care and Hair products, Alcohol beverages, Cohune Flour, Cohune-based snacks, and Bio-carbon products.

-What was once thought of as an energy industry has now evolved into a full-scale conservation project.
+What was once thought of as an energy industry has now evolved into a full-scale conservation project?
 The Cohune Industry is for Belize, it aims to include multiple rural communities in its extraction and processing.
 The creation of this enterprise will not only usher in a new era of local economic development, but it will encourage and assist in the development of a new Belizean Identity.
 It is geared at giving the people of Belize agency, an awareness that they can be involved and through their involvement, they are sustaining their future.
 As it relates to education, The Cohune Industry is aiming to encourage training and skill development for youths.
 More so youths in the communities where it is being farmed and processed can erase any economic inequality these same areas may have experienced in the past.
-It is the foundation of sustainable development, securing a skilled labour force by offering opportunities in all the fields that this industry will touch.
+It is the foundation of sustainable development, securing a skilled labor force by offering opportunities in all the fields that this industry will touch.
 With the creation of Cohune, products came with the eventual rise in employment rates.
 The opportunity for many Belizeans to enter into the numerous fields which can include, Administration, Technical/Technology, ales and Marketing, Road Building /Maintenance, Harvesting of nuts, Mechanical, and Surveillance/Patrols.
 This offers the opportunity for Belize to enhance its Gross Domestic Product placing it in a sound developmental position in Central America as well as the world.

-Climate change, environmental degradation and rising extinction rates continue to be pertinent challenges globally.
+Climate change, environmental degradation, and rising extinction rates continue to be pertinent challenges globally.
 The world is on the precipice of environmental turmoil.
 Belize can, through The Cohune Industry, stand as a landmark territory that has mastered the art of creating not only a unique national industry but an industry that is simultaneously protecting its environment.
 Raising the economic value of the nut, securing its environs through vigilant security, limits the likelihood of poaching and destruction of the forests.
 It secures reafforestation by combating illegal agricultural activities in its secured acres.
 This usher in the era of Belizean consciousness of its environmental value.

 Cohune is an industry that is strengthened through strategic alliances, alliances that extend its scope not only to the government but to other stakeholders who hold conservation and economic development at great importance.
-It is community inclusive and recognizes the value of youth.
+It is community-inclusive and recognizes the value of youth.
 Economies are not built by adhering to paths that have been explored before, economies are built on the grit and determination of those entities who wish to venture beyond what is already known.
-This industry is set to offer a truly Belizean product with byproducts that are capable of changing the face of health, and health foods.
+This industry is set to offer a truly Belizean product with byproducts that are capable of changing the face of healthy, and healthy foods.
 If COVID has taught us anything is that change is inevitable, and as a collective, people can achieve great feats.
 As a tree, the cohune palm is a survivor, an energizer and it is capable of paving the way to Belize’s economic revitalization.